Cingulara/openrmf-docs/README.md

 ## ToDos (in no particular order)
 - [ ] Generate the RMF POA&M
-- [ ] Import SCAP scans for automatic checklist documentation
+- [ ] Import SCAP scans (DISA STIGs) for automatic checklist documentation
-- [ ] Import NESSUS scans for automatic checklist documentation
+- [ ] Import ACAS/NESSUS scans (patches and updates) for automatic checklist documentation
 - [ ] Select the fields to export to MS Excel, autofilter enabled on the header row
 - [ ] A wizard to ask questions and customize a starting checklist file for you with certain fields and comments filled in
-- [ ] User login and auditing
+- [ ] Auditing all creates, deletes, and updates
 - [ ] Central logging (ledger) for all CRUD and access usage based on NATS
 - [ ] Import the Manual XML STIG to create a starting checklist
 - [ ] Track changes / versions as you edit for a visual diff